vickneee/web-development-studies/studies/05 Using Nodemon for Development in Node.js Projects/worksheet.md

 npm run dev
 ```

-If you change your message in the res.send method and save your index.js file, you should see the change in the browser immediately.
+Every time you save changes, they should be seen in the browser immediately.